CU-Backed Lobby Advances To Gut New Consumer Bureau

 The committee action comes a week after 44 Republican senators told President Obama they will block any nomination to head the new consumer agency until the current single director scheme is replaced with a multiple-member board-a thinly veiled threat to block a Warren nomination.

 But the President is widely believed to be sticking to plans to appoint Warren to head the fledgling agency, one way or another.
 The agreement of 44 GOP senators to block the nomination means the President will not be able to get the 60 votes he would need to overcome a filibuster by Senate Republicans.
-But the President could, while Congress is out on one of its many recesses, name Warren as director of the new agency as a so-called recess appointment, which will not require Senate approval.
-That would enable her to serve until the end of the two-year Congress, or the December 2012.
+But the President could name Warren as director of the new agency as a so-called recess appointment, which would not require Senate approval.
+That would enable her to serve until the end of the two-year Congress.